stevesch/atom-waves/README.md

 # Atom Waves

-Displays a 2D traveling sine wave in each color.
+Displays a 2D traveling sine wave in each color channel of the 5x5 LED display of an [M5 ATOM ESP32 microcontroller](https://m5stack.com/collections/m5-atom).

 Each wave moves independently and has independent parameters for wavelength and velocity.